 2. ECS is a wholly owned subsidiary of Enron North America Corp. with corporate headquarters located at 1400 Smith Street, Houston, Texas.
 ECS provides compression services to natural gas pipelines.
-As part of a planned expansion of pipeline capacity owned and operated by Florida Gas Transmission (“FGT”) scheduled to go into commercial operation in the Spring of 2002, ECS has a contractual obligation to provide compression services to FGT at the latter’s Station 13 located in Washington County, Florida.
-The compression services to be provided by ECS to FGT require ECS to install and operate two new electric motors at Station 13.
-Prior to the development of ECS’s new electric motor compression facilities at FGT Station 13, ECS has neither required nor received electric service from any electric utility within Washington County, Florida or, more generally, within any of the counties of Northwest Florida.
+As part of a planned expansion of pipeline capacity owned and operated by Florida Gas Transmission (“FGT”) scheduled to go into commercial operation in the Spring of 2002, FGT is building a new pipeline system adjacent to its existing pipeline that passes through Washington County, Florida.
+The new pipeline currently under construction will require compression services at a new pipeline support facility to be known as Station 13a being developed as part of FGT’s new pipeline construction.
+Station 13a will be located adjacent to FGT’s Station 13 which already exists in Washington County as a support facility to the existing pipeline.
+ECS has a contractual obligation to provide compression services to FGT at Station 13a.
+The compression services to be provided by ECS to FGT require ECS to operate two new electric motors to be installed at Station 13a.
+Prior to the development of the new electric motor compression equipment at Station 13a which ECS will be using to provide compression services to FGT, ECS has neither required nor received electric service from any electric utility within Washington County, Florida or, more generally, within any of the counties of Northwest Florida.

 3. Gulf Power is an investor-owned electric utility with corporate headquarters located at 500 Bayfront Parkway, Pensacola, Florida.
 Gulf Power owns, maintains and operates an electric generation, transmission and distribution system within the state of Florida through which it provides retail electric service to customers applying therefor upon terms as required by the Commission.
 Gulf Power began serving customers within Washington County in January 1926 when Houston Power Company assigned its franchise rights for Chipley, Florida, the county seat of Washington, County, to Gulf Power.
 Gulf Power also began providing electrical service to the unincorporated areas of Washington County, Florida in 1926 and has consistently provided electric service to customers in the unincorporated areas of Washington County requesting such service for more than seventy-six years.